Victor-Fiamoncini/fire-expenses/README.md

 # FireExpenses 💰🔥

-Simple personal finance assistant web app, built with 💚 Vue.JS, Firebase 🔥, Vuex, Vue Router, Bootstrap...
+Simple personal finance assistant web app, built with Vue.JS, Firebase, Vuex, Vue Router, Bootstrap...

 ## How to install and run 🛠
 Using yarn (root folder):